-- Result in a significant variance from the existing baseline in the Proposed District Plan Chapter 44 Coneburn Industrial Zone; - Have effects on matters of national importance; - Adversely affect those with specific interests; - Involve effects that have been considered implicitly or explicitly by higher order documents; - Impose increased costs or restrictions on individuals, communities or businesses.
+- Result in a significant variance from the existing baseline in the Proposed District Plan Chapter 44 Coneburn Industrial Zone; - Have effects on matters of national importance; - Adversely affect those with specific interests;

 Means the use of a residential unit including a residential flat by paying guests where the length of stay by any guest is less than 90 nights.
 Excludes: Visitor Accommodation and Homestays.
 Note: Additional requirements of the Building Act 2004 may apply.